awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.BestPractices.md

  If you do use multithreaded replication, we recommend that you test any use thoroughly\.

 For more information about using replication in Amazon Aurora, see [Replication with Amazon Aurora](Aurora.Replication.md)\.
 For information about multithreaded replication in Aurora MySQL version 3, see [Multithreaded binary log replication \(Aurora MySQL version 3 and higher\)](AuroraMySQL.Replication.md#binlog-optimization-multithreading)\.

+### Invoking AWS Lambda functions using native MySQL functions<a name="AuroraMySQL.BestPractices.Lambda"></a>

+If you are using Amazon Aurora version 1\.16 or later, we recommend using the native MySQL functions `lambda_sync` and `lambda_async` to invoke Lambda functions\.

+If you are using the deprecated `mysql.lambda_async` procedure, we recommend that you wrap calls to the `mysql.lambda_async` procedure in a stored procedure\.
+You can call this stored procedure from different sources, such as triggers or client code\.
+This approach can help to avoid impedance mismatch issues and make it easier for your database programmers to invoke Lambda functions\.

+For more information on invoking Lambda functions from Amazon Aurora, see [Invoking a Lambda function from an Amazon Aurora MySQL DB cluster](AuroraMySQL.Integrating.Lambda.md)\.

 ### Avoiding XA transactions with Amazon Aurora MySQL<a name="AuroraMySQL.BestPractices.XA"></a>